mjcassim/jellyfin.org/docs/index.md

 - [MacOS](/docs/general/installation/macos)
 - [Generic Linux](/docs/general/installation/linux)

-Alternatively, Jellyfin may be built directly from the [source code](/docs/general/installation/source).
+Alternatively, Jellyfin can be built directly from the [source code](/docs/general/installation/source).

 ## Administrator Documentation

-Want to know more about administering a Jellyfin server?
+Want to know more about managing/running a Jellyfin server?
 Check out these pages!

 - [Quick-Start Guide](/docs/general/quick-start): What to do after you have installed Jellyfin to get it up and running.
 - [Migrating](/docs/general/administration/migrate): How to migrate Jellyfin.